 Participants in the appointment respond their acceptance (or not) to the appointment by creating AppointmentResponse resources.
 Once all the participants have replied, then the appointment resource is able to be updated with an overall status which collates the results of all the participants and presents the approved details of the appointment.

-The participant type property can be used to represent a specfic role that a practitioner is required to perform for the appointment.
+The participant type property can be used to represent a specific role that a practitioner is required to perform for the appointment.
 This could be specified without an actor when the actual practitioner is not known, and will be filled in closer to the scheduled time.
 This property must be the same between the Appointment-participant and the AppointmentResponse so that the appropriate values can be allocated.
 If you need multiple actors of a specific type, then multiple participants with that type value are included on the appointment.

 Appointment Statuses and Encounters